logo

 app.set_profile(cProfile.runctx, 'log/req')

-When you use this file instead of your application file, simple.py for example, application create files in log directory.
-First file will be init.profile from first import by WSGI server.
-Other files will look like req_.profile, req_debug-info.profile etc. Second parameter of set_profile method is prefix of output file names.
-File name are create from url path, so each url create file.
+When you use this file instead of your application file (simple.py for example), the application creates files in the log directory.
+The first file will be init.profile, created from the initial import by the WSGI server.
+Other files will look like req_.profile, req_debug-info.profile, etc. The second parameter of the set_profile method is the prefix for output file names.
+File names are created from the URL path, so each URL creates its own file.

-There is nice tool to view this profile files runsnakerun.
+There is a useful tool to view these profile files called runsnakerun.
 You can download it from http://www.vrplumber.com/programming/runsnakerun/.
-Using that is very simple just open profile file:
+Using it is very simple - just open a profile file:

 $~ python runsnake.py log/init.profile